 Don’t waste your time and energy creating content that is not great.
 Mediocre content will not do anything for your brand, or your business.
 Worse still, it can have the opposite effect and send them to your competitor!

 You don’t have to flood the online world with content.
-A few, great quality, well-researched blogs that will attract your target audience attract, impress them with information that answers their questions is what you need.
+A few, great quality, well-researched blogs that will attract your target audience and impress them with information that answers their questions is what you need.
 If your content solves their problems and takes care of their requirements, you can be sure they will keep coming to you for more.

 BEST PRACTICE #2: BLOG CONSISTENTLY – ROME WASN’T BUILT IN A DAY, NEITHER WERE SUCCESSFUL BRANDS!